About Us

 The Resilience Divide

-Those who study natural and manmade disasters, as well as a society’s recovery from that disaster, have uncovered some startling facts.
+Those who study natural and manmade disasters, as well as a society’s recovery from these disasters, have uncovered some startling facts.
 More and more, researchers and editors like those from Medium’s “One Concern” are seeing, “vast differences in which individuals and communities experience disaster impacts.
 For both acute impacts and long-term recovery, factors such as the country or region in which you live, your race, and your socioeconomic status play a large role in determining your ability to thrive — and to be resilient — in the face of a disaster.”
 This is known as the Resilience Divide.
 RIDER Center is a direct response to this challenge and one of our goals is to eliminate the discrepancy.

 The Resilience Divide includes the “Vast differences in which individuals and communities experience disaster impacts.
 For both acute impacts and long-term recovery, factors such as the country or region in which you live, your race, and your socioeconomic status play a large role in determining your ability to thrive — and to be resilient — in the face of a disaster.” —One Concern